Leon740/algo/public/books/Ideal_Programmer/Ideal_Programmer.md

 ### Promise, or commitment

 If you promise to complete this task within specific deadlines, you must accomplish it.
-In this case, if anything goes wrong you will have to work overtime, on weekend.
+In this case, if anything goes wrong you will have to work overtime.

 ### Estimate